In a time of sorrow, black joy needs to be seen as much as black pain. These scientists are showing it, with birds

 This idea that black people somehow don't belong in the outdoors fuels even more fear.

-"Most of my friends are afraid of being harassed or assaulted if they were to leave the city to take in nat
+"Most of my friends are afraid of being harassed or assaulted if they were to leave the city to take